drush-ops/drush/README.txt

 site configuration, Drupal's $GLOBAL['base_url'] will be set to http://default.
 This may cause some functionality to not work as expected.

-The drush cli command provide a customized bash shell with support for handy new functions like cdd which whisks you to any directory in your drupal site.
+The drush core-cli command provide a customized bash shell or lets you enhance your usual shell with its --pipe option.

 Many commands support a --pipe option which returns machine readable output.
-See `drush pm-list --status=enabled --pipe` as an example
+See `drush pm-list --status=enabled --pipe` as an example.

 Very intensive scripts can exhaust your available PHP memory.
 One remedy is to just restart automatically using bash.
 For example: